Ring vs Arlo Comparison

 Customer Service

 Ring — Unfortunately, it’s a mixed bag regarding Ring’s customer service.
 Most customers find the service to be satisfactory, while others feel it’s impersonal at best.
 Ring does offer a comprehensive self-service Help Center that includes helpful FAQ’s, a blog, device help, a setup guide, installation support, and in-store support.
-Customers can also communicate via live chat, email, and phone to speak with a Ring representative.
+We like self-help support so the Help Center was great for us.
+But, customers can also communicate via live chat, email, and phone to speak with a Ring representative.
 For a company that’s experiencing exponential growth, the service department isn’t half bad.

 Arlo — Arlo also has a helpful support center.
 They’ve got everything from FAQ resources to video tutorials, articles, and more.
-Arlo has a live-chat option, and their base packages include 90 days of premium phone support.
-Not bad.
+Arlo has a live-chat option, and their base packages include 90 days of premium phone support and all of their subscriptions come with premium support as well.

 Customer Service Category Winner: Arlo

 Arlo offers the quality of service that Ring brings to the table, and then some.
-The company gets great ratings all around.
+The company gets great ratings all around but if you self-monitor without a premium plan, you’ll be on your own if you run into issues after those first 90 days with your system.
 Great customer service is critical, and you shouldn’t have a problem getting the help you need with Ring or Arlo.

 Contracts